 You’ve heard of arthritis.
 You’ve heard of psoriasis.
 But, have you ever heard of psoriatic arthritis?
-Sharing a number of symptoms and treatments as other types of arthritis and arthritic-type conditions (e.g., rheumatoid arthritis, osteoarthritis, gout), psoriatic arthritis has one distinguishing characteristic: those that live with this disease either have a history of psoriasis or have a family history of it.
+Sharing a number of symptoms and treatments with other types of arthritis and arthritic-type conditions (e.g., rheumatoid arthritis, osteoarthritis, and gout), psoriatic arthritis has one major distinguishing characteristic: those that live with this disease either have a personal or family history of psoriasis.

 Psoriatic arthritis question and answer:

 When do individuals first begin noticing symptoms?
-Around 85% of individuals living with psoriatic arthritis have lived with psoriasis for years prior to the onset of the disease.
+Around 85% of individuals living with psoriatic arthritis have lived with psoriasis for years prior to the onset of arthritis.
 Symptoms of psoriatic arthritis typically occur between ages 30 and 50, with most cases starting between the fourth and fifth decade.

 Does everyone with psoriasis get psoriatic arthritis?
-No. Studies have shown that anywhere from 5% to 30% of individuals living with psoriasis will develop psoriatic arthritis.
+No. Studies have shown that anywhere from 5% to 30% of individuals living with psoriasis will go on to develop psoriatic arthritis.
 This wide discrepancy in incidence is due to variations in definitions and design from one clinical trial to another over time.

 Are there different types of psoriatic arthritis?
 There are five types of psoriatic arthritis: symmetric (affecting the same joints on both sides of the body), asymmetric (affecting joints on one side of the body), distal interphalangeal (affecting joints in the fingers and toes), spondylitis (affecting the spine and lower back), and arthritis mutilans (causing severe deformity in the fingers and toes).

 How many people are severely affected by psoriatic arthritis?
-About 20% of individuals living with psoriatic arthritis are characterized as suffering from a severe case of psoriatic arthritis – where four or more joints are affected.
+About 20% of individuals living with psoriatic arthritis are characterized as suffering from severe psoriatic arthritis – affecting four or more joints.

 Is psoriatic arthritis curable?
-Unfortunately, no. Psoriatic arthritis is a chronic and progressive disease, with 55% of individuals living with the disease developing five or more deformed joints after 10 years.
+Unfortunately, no, not yet.
+Psoriatic arthritis is a chronic and progressive disease, with 55% of individuals living with the disease developing five or more deformed joints after 10 years.

 How can doctors tell if you have psoriatic arthritis?
-Doctors will conduct a physical exam and also conduct bloodwork to look for the presence of psoriatic arthritis-specific antigens and also to rule out antigens present with other types of arthritis.
+Doctors will conduct a history and physical exam and also conduct blood-work to look for the presence of psoriatic arthritis-specific antigens and also to rule out antigens present in the bloodstream with other types of arthritis.

 What are the most common symptoms of psoriatic arthritis?
 The presence of psoriasis occurs in approximately 85% of individuals living with psoriatic arthritis.
 Also prevalent is nail pitting and nail changes that are present in 87% of individuals living with psoriatic arthritis.
 Dactylitis, which causes the fingers and toes to swell up so much they have a “sausage-like” appearance occurs in about 50% of individuals with psoriatic arthritis.

 Does psoriatic arthritis only affect the joints?
-Psoriatic arthritis also affects the tendons and the ligaments in about 50% of patients who suffer from the disease.
-Additionally, psoriatic arthritis can affect other organs (e.g., eyes) and have effects on your metabolic structure (e.g., cholesterol, weight, blood pressure).
+Psoriatic arthritis affects the tendons and the ligaments in about 50% of patients who suffer from the disease.
+Additionally, psoriatic arthritis can have systemic manifestations including involvement of the eyes and other organs.

 Can psoriatic arthritis occur in children?
 While the overwhelming majority of cases of psoriatic arthritis occur in adults, children can be diagnosed with psoriatic arthritis.
 The typical age of onset of juvenile psoriatic arthritis is between 9 and 11 years of age.

 An autoimmune disease is present when your body’s immune system is mistakenly stimulated to attack your own normal organs and tissues.
-With psoriatic arthritis, your body is attacking healthy joint tissue, causing pain and inflammation.
-There is currently no cure for psoriatic arthritis.
+With psoriatic arthritis, your body is attacking healthy joint tissue, causing inflammation, pain and swelling.
+As of yet there no cure for psoriatic arthritis.

 Symptoms wax and wane with psoriatic arthritis

 Having joint pain on only one side of the body?
 Does swelling occur down the full-length of your fingers and toes (instead of just concentrated in the first or second joints)?
-Have you tested negative for Rheumatoid Factor (RF)?
+Has your blood-work tested negative for Rheumatoid Factor (RF)?
 Do you have psoriasis (or have you suffered from psoriasis in the past)?
 Then all signs are pointing toward a diagnosis of psoriatic arthritis.